 - A. Any hunting dog during such time it is being used for the purpose of lawful hunting, or during such time it is being trained to be a hunting dog, provided such hunting or training is on land or premises to which the person hunting or training such dog has a legal right to be upon. - B. Working animals during those periods when the animal is working. - C. Animals in the immediate presence and under direct control of the owner/custodian.
-This means the animal is in the close proximity of the owner/custodian, and the owner/ custodian can demonstrate effective control of the animal, when they are leashed and otherwise under the supervision and restraint of their Owners or other person accompanying the dog.
+This means the animal is in the close proximity of the owner/custodian, and the owner/custodian can demonstrate effective control of the animal.